transitland/www-transit-land/_posts/2016-09-07-rhein-neckar-public-transport.md

 RNV, the main transit operator, and the *Unternehmensgesellschaft Verkehrsverbund Rhein-Neckar* (URN), a union of over 50 transit operators, are members of the VRN network.

 !["another tram in Heidelberg, Germany"](/images/rhein-neckar-transit/tram-at-bismarckplatz.jpg)
-<p class='caption'>Trams and buses run frequently to and from the *haltestelle* (stop) at Bismarckplatz at the western end of the pedestrian shopping street.
+<p class='caption'>Trams and buses run frequently to and from the <i>haltestelle</i> (stop) at Bismarckplatz at the western end of the pedestrian shopping street.
 In the story, this is the destination of a trip by tram.</p>

 The RNV, like many other operators in Germany, has its own subsidiary company, operating buses in Viernheim, Hesse.
 John Pucher and Ralph Buehler wrote in their 2010 paper *[Making public transport financially sustainable](http://www.reconnectingamerica.org/assets/Uploads/2010BuehlerPucherPublicTransport.pdf)* that companies use new subsidiaries to control labor costs because employees of the new companies have new contracts, that may have different wages and work rules, but also to grow the company.
 "Transit agencies are planning to use these new subsidiaries to win bids in future calls for tender in other cities and regions—thus potentially increasing the company’s market share and geographic reach."